ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### Search result improvements

-When searching in the Back Office you can now select languages to filter results through.
+When searching in the back office you can now select languages to filter results through.

 ### Searchable Matrix Field